 We take a number of measures to make sure that emails sent from System One don't end up in SPAM folders.

-- Quality email server: All the email sent from System One is sent through a premium email delivery service (SendGrid.com).
-This is important, because they have a good online reputation and therefor mails have a better chance for being accepted by spam solutions.
-Next to that, they make sure the emails that are being sent have the correct headers.
+- Quality email server: All emails sent from System One are sent through a premium email delivery service (SendGrid.com).
+They have a good online reputation and therefore mails have a better chance of being accepted by spam solutions.
+They also make sure the emails that are being sent have the correct headers.